joealden/corum-docs/src/design/5-route/2-summary.md

 The following sections will describe each of these routes in more detail.
-Most of the following sections will contains subsections about the design of the client and the design of the server/backend.
-(API) If they do not have these subsections, it will because all of the information is about the client, as no server side processing is required.
+Most of the following sections will contains subsections about the design of the client and the design of the server/backend (API).
+If they do not have these subsections it will be because all of the information is about the client, as no server side processing is required.